sajan69/blog-react/blog-backend/README.md

 ---

-This SRS document provides a comprehensive overview of the Simple Blog Site project, outlining its scope, requirements, and examples for API testing.
+This SRS document provides a comprehensive overview of the Simple Blog Site project created for learning basics of Node.Js, outlining its scope, requirements, and examples for API testing.

+## Created By Sajan Adhikari